Kikobeats/uno-zen/README.md

 ## Introduction

-**Uno Zen** is a fork of [Uno for Ghost](https://github.com/daleanthony/Uno) that provides some features missing in the original theme.
+**Uno Zen** is a theme for Ghost inspired in [Uno](https://github.com/daleanthony/Uno) but providing a set of missing features in the original theme that are aligned with minimalist design style.

 ### Whats is new in 2.x